Freight broker factoring doesn’t have to be as complicated as Chinese math. In fact, it is a fairly simple concept.

 What is Freight Broker Factoring?

-This means the freight broker doesn’t have to wait 30-60 days for the customer to pay and always has enough capital to pay their motor carriers and truck drivers.
-It’s one of the best ways to get quick payments.
+This means the freight broker doesn’t have to wait 30-90 days for the customer to pay and always has enough capital to pay the trucking company that hauled the load.

 How Can Freight Brokers Use Factoring Companies?